 (E) Number of days and hours worked per week;

 (4) Intern apprentices must serve their apprenticeships in accordance with the internship guidelines established by an accredited funeral service education program and as recognized and approved by the Board.
 A copy of the guidelines is available from the Board upon request.

 (6) The effective date of the apprenticeship will be the date the completed application, fee, and the required certificates are received and validated in the office of the Board and the application is approved by the Board.
 A letter will be sent notifying the apprentice of the status of his or her apprenticeship or application.

-(7) The certificate of apprenticeship must be issued to the applicant as an apprentice to a specified licensee.
+(7) The certificate of apprenticeship must be issued to the applicant as a trainee (apprentice) to a specified licensee in good standing.
 If the apprentice intends to change the licensee to whom apprenticed, he or she must immediately file a request for approval of the transfer with the Board and pay the required fee.
 A certificate must be reissued upon payment of an administrative charge.
 When an apprentice ceases to work under a specific licensee, the apprenticeship certificate becomes null and void.
 It is the responsibility of the supervising licensee to notify the Board's office of any termination in employment or supervision of the apprentice.

-(9) Apprentice supervisors are responsible for any arrangements made by the apprentice.
+(10) Trainee (Apprentice) supervisors are responsible for all assigned activities and any arrangements made by the trainee (apprentice) at any location.

-(10) In lieu of meeting apprenticeship requirements, an applicant for Oregon funeral service practitioner or embalmer licensure is deemed to have satisfied the respective apprenticeship requirement upon submitting satisfactory proof to the Board that the person has practiced, respectively, as a funeral service practitioner or embalmer licensed in good standing in this state or another state identified by the Board to have requirements substantially similar to Oregon: For a minimum of one year.
+(11) In lieu of meeting apprenticeship requirements, an applicant for Oregon funeral service practitioner or embalmer licensure is deemed to have satisfied the respective apprenticeship requirement upon submitting satisfactory proof to the Board that the person has practiced, respectively, as a funeral service practitioner or embalmer licensed in good standing in this state or another state identified by the Board to have requirements substantially similar to Oregon: For a minimum of one year.

 Completion of Funeral Service Practitioner and Embalmer Apprenticeship and Examination